The Civil War Museum offers many educational activities throughout the year. Here is the upcoming schedule.

-Commemorating the 150th Anniversary of the Civil War, these free programs are held in the Museum’s Freedom Hall and sponsored by the Milwaukee Civil War Round Table and the Iron Brigade Association.
+Commemorating the 150th anniversary of the Civil War.
+The programs are free.
 Bring your own lunch.
-Snacks and beverages are available in the Museum vending machines.
-Learn more.
+Snacks and beverages are available in Museum vending machines.

 Wisconsin’s Black Civil War Company

-Friday, March 14, 2014
+Friday, March 14, 2014; Noon

 Presented by Jeff Kannel.
 Company F of the 29th US Colored Troops may be the least known of Wisconsin’s Civil War soldiers.
 With little training, they served near Petersburg, Virginia, participating in the siege and Battle of the Crater.
 After the war ended, they remained on active duty and served along the Mexican border.
 Hear and see the stories of these unknown Badgers and why their service was important to them and to Wisconsin’s history.

 Presented by Dave Powell.
 Despite winning the battle of Chickamauga in September of 1863, Confederate General Braxton Bragg is often blamed for a number of missteps and mistakes during the campaign.
 Mr. Powell will discuss how the Confederate cavalry contributed to those missteps.

 Uncle Billy’s Boys: the 55th Illinois at Vicksburg